gyuyuu/3040-A2-resume/README.md

    1. Click the **Add file** button
    2. Click **Create new file** or **Upload file**
    3. * Create new file: When you are creating a new file, name the file 'index.md'.
-For the content, write your resume in markdown format.
+For the content, write your resume in markdown format which is lightweight markup.
       * Upload file: Upload your existing resume file written in markdown format from your computer.
    4. And click **Commit changes**.